South Vietnam: Foundations

-The State of Vietnam was created through co-operation between anti-communist Vietnamese and the French government on 14 June 1949.
-Former emperor Bảo Đại accepted the position of chief of state (quốc trưởng).
-This was known as the "Bảo Đại Solution".
-The colonial struggle in Vietnam became part of the global Cold War.
-In 1950, China, the Soviet Union and other communist nations recognised the DRV while the United States and other non-communist states recognised the Bảo Đại government.
+The communist destruction of opposition parties in the summer of 1946 hindered prospects for reconciliation.
+Nationalist partisans and politico-religious groups rallied around former emperor Bảo Đại to negotiate with the French.
+The State of Vietnam (SVN) was created through co-operation between anti-communist Vietnamese and the French on 14 June 1949.
+Bảo Đại accepted the position of chief of state (quốc trưởng).
+In 1950, China, the Soviet Union and other communist states recognised the DRV while the United States and other non-communist contries recognised the SVN.
+The civil war and the colonial war in Indochina became internationalized and intertwined with the global Cold War.